Step 3: Post-Registration Items

 Participate in HPU Reads: Common Book Program

-Incoming first-year students can receive a copy of In the Pursuit of Silence at Orientation in August.
+Incoming first-year students can receive a copy of the HPU Reads book at Orientation in August.
 Take part in this common experience with students, faculty, and staff.
 Check out the HPU Reads web page for more details.

 Buy your books on-line or stop by the one of the campuses (reminder: your student schedule indicates which bookstore to purchase your books--"D" for Downtown and "W" for Windward").
 Do not forget to bring your class registration printout when you visit the bookstore to purchase your books.
 And while you are there, check out the computer and general merchandise.